 There are a number of ways you can choose to offset your carbon emissions and work towards being carbon neutral.

 Planting trees is a great way to offset your remaining or unavoidable carbon emissions because you can be certain of the carbon saving potential and are contributing to New Zealand's carbon sinks.
+Planting native trees is also great for biodiversity, making your neighbourhood cooler and allowing more water to be soaked up during periods of heavy rain.

 You may choose to plant trees at your place or support community planting days in your area.
 However, if you don't have the space or time to plant trees yourself, you can invest in larger scale tree planting activities across Aotearoa, or purchase carbon credits in order to offset your carbon emissions.